 Postgraduate study opportunities

-To be eligible to apply to the Master's degree programme in Computing Sciences, Data Science (M.Sc.) track, you must have a successfully completed Bachelor’s degree or equivalent in
+To be eligible to apply to the Master's Degree Programme in Computing Sciences - Data Science (MSc), you must have a successfully completed Bachelor’s degree or equivalent in:

 The degree needs to include a sufficient amount of studies in computer science, and also a sufficient amount of studies in statistics and mathematics.